ImMohammadHosseini/MKP-RL/README.md

 PPO uses a surrogate objective function to estimate the loss between the new policy and the old policy.
 It then applies optimization techniques to update the policy in a way that maximizes the expected rewards while ensuring that the policy update is not too large.
 By gradually improving the policy through multiple iterations, PPO is able to find a locally optimal policy.

 PPO has gained attention due to its ability to strike a balance between sample efficiency and stability.
 It avoids the need for value function approximation and provides an easy-to-use algorithm for reinforcement learning tasks.

+Discrete Soft Actor-Critic (SAC) is an extension of the Soft Actor-Critic algorithm specifically designed for problems with discrete action spaces.
+SAC is a model-free, off-policy algorithm used in reinforcement learning that aims to find the optimal policy for decision-making.

+SAC uses an entropy regularization term to encourage exploration and prevent premature convergence to suboptimal solutions.
+It also incorporates a value function to estimate the expected return for a given state-action pair.
+By leveraging both the policy and the value function, SAC can optimize the policy in a sample-efficient and stable manner.

+The algorithm iteratively collects data using the current policy, updates the value function, and optimizes the policy using the surrogate objective derived from the value function and the entropy regularization.
+SAC has shown promising results in challenging environments with discrete action spaces and has become a popular choice for reinforcement learning tasks due to its efficiency and stability.

 ### 2-2- RL System Model
 **STATE:** In our system model, each state is perceived as an external observation represented by a 3D matrix.
 The first dimension comprises all information related to one problem (our methodology allows for the inclusion of multiple problems).
 The second dimension accommodates the maximum input size of the transformer model, which is equal to the sum of the instanceobservationsize, knapsackobservationsize, and 3.
 Lastly, the third dimension contains information regarding instances and knapsacks, incorporating all n-dimensional instances along with an additional dimension for value, followed by all knapsack n-dimensions and an extra dimension filled with zeroes.